 What Dorothy Did Next

 On 7th July 1934, a year after the dinner, she attended (perhaps on behalf of her husband?) the reception given by The African Society, at the Imperial Institute, for the Sultan of Sokoto and the Emirs of Kano and Gwandu.
-The photograph shows her with Sir Ahmadu Bello, the Sarduana (Crown Prince) of Sokoto, 25 years later when Northern Nigeria achieved independence.
+This was also the year she went out to Nigeria.
+The photograph above shows her with Sir Ahmadu Bello, the Sarduana (Crown Prince) of Sokoto, 25 years later when Northern Nigeria achieved independence.

 Little remains of the magnificent splendour of the Imperial Institute, once part of the South Kensington museum quarter incorporating the Albert Hall, The Natural History Museum and the V&A, save for one small building, some obelisks and the tall Queen’s Tower.

-Three years later on 5th May 1937 Dorothy attended a reception, given by her mother Mrs David Marshall Mason, at the Mason home at 34 Queen’s Gate Gardens, attended by most of the family: her uncle John M. Mason (on our table, brother of the hostess Mrs D. M. Mason); the Misses Mason (most probably her younger sisters Christian Helen and Katherine Eadie); Mr. Stephen P. Mason, her brother; Mr. and Mrs George Mason (her brother and his wife); Mr. and Mrs. W. L. Gledstone (her aunt – on this table – and her husband); and Mr. and Mrs. A. E. Spicer (her sister Martha and husband).
-We don’t know if there was any specific reason for this latter party but it seems once again the Mason family were out in force – as at our dinner.
+Three years later on 5th May 1937 Dorothy attended a reception, given by her mother Mrs David Marshall Mason, at the Mason home at 34 Queen’s Gate Gardens, attended by most of the family: her uncle John M. Mason (on our table, brother of the hostess Mrs D. M. Mason); the Misses Mason (most probably her younger sisters Christian Helen and Katherine Eadie); Mr. Stephen P. Mason, her brother; Mr. and Mrs George Mason (her brother and his wife); Mr. and Mrs. W. L. Gledstone (her aunt – on this table – and her husband); and Mr. and Mrs. A. E. Spicer (her sister Martha and husband – and the parents of our contributor Christopher Spicer).

 In January 1955 the eldest daughter Rosemary was married in Rhodesia, pictured in the Tatler.
 On her husband’s retirement in 1962 they moved back to the UK, to the Kent coast.
 He did go back to Nigeria in 1968 advising General Gowon.
 Sadly a few years before Dorothy died, their younger daughter died in a sailing accident off Ramsgate.
 Lady Dorothy Marshall Niven died at The Old Cottage, Hope Road, Deal, on 8th October 1977, at the age of 77.
 She predeceased Rex, who remarried in 1980.